 The CPP immediately becomes delinquent if payment is not received by the College on the designated due date.
-A Bursar Hold is placed on the student's enrollment status record that indicates delinquency; once a Hold is assigned, the student's access to College systems is revoked.
+A Bursar Hold is placed on the student's enrollment status record that indicates delinquency.
+Once a Hold is assigned, the student's access to College systems, including the Learning Management System (Canvas), is revoked or suspended.
 Additionally, the student is not permitted to register for classes or receive a copy of their grades, official transcripts, verification of enrollment, or degree.
 A Bursar Hold in place as of the term census date (Last Day to Add/Drop) will result in the immediate cancellation of student's registration for that term.
 Any funds received at the College for canceled enrollment are subject to the Institutional Refund Policy.